donomii/tagdb/README.md

 -everyLine will store every line in a text file separately, so search results can return multiple lines in the same file.
 You can then jump to the correct line using programs like tagshell.

-Tagloader creates a record in the database using on the path to the file (based on the command line argument).
+Tagloader creates a record in the database using the path to the file (based on the command line argument).
 It does no further processing of the path, and won't even normalise it.
 So if you give it a relative path, it will store relative paths, which will make it difficult to find the file again if you search for it while in another directory.

 Relative paths are useful for things like indexing a webserver directory, so you can later build a full URL from the relative path and the server name.
 Absolute paths are more useful if you plan to access the files from the command line or other programs.